FAQ

 Walk through the productDoes ClaraOps replace payroll?

 No. ClaraOps is not a payroll processor, tax filer, HR/legal/compliance advisor, or guarantee of payroll accuracy.
-It helps prepare and review the handoff; your payroll provider, accountant, advisor, or owner review remains responsible for final decisions.
+It helps prepare and review the handoff; your payroll provider, accountant, advisor, or admin review remains responsible for final decisions.

 Review the boundaryWhat do I upload?